Willem Abraham Wythoff: Biography

 Wythoff was born in Amsterdam to Anna C. F. Kerkhoven and Abraham Willem Wijthoff, who worked in a sugar refinery.
 He studied at the University of Amsterdam, and earned his Ph.D. in 1898 under the supervision of Diederik Korteweg.

 Contributions

 Wythoff is known in combinatorial game theory and number theory for his study of Wythoff's game, whose solution involves the Fibonacci numbers.
 The Wythoff array, a two-dimensional array of numbers related to this game and to the Fibonacci sequence, is also named after him.

 In geometry, Wythoff is known for the Wythoff construction of uniform tilings and uniform polyhedra and for the Wythoff symbol used as a notation for these geometric objects.

+Personal life

+Willem Abraham Wythoff was the youngest of four children born into the wealthy family of Abraham Willem Wijthoff and Anna Catharina Frederika Kerkhoven.
+His father was a Lutheran and son of the Amsterdam sugar refinery family Wijthoff & Son.
+His older sisters were: mathematician Geertruida "Truida" Wijthoff, writer Henriëtte Wijthoff and illustrator Anna Catharina Frederika Wijthoff.